Sharath15eUR/Poovanna/4. Advanced-C-Training-Program/Assignment - 1/README.md

 # Topic 2: Pointers

-Question: Write a function in C that takes a pointer to an integer array and its size, and then rearranges the array in-place such that all even numbers appear before odd numbers, preserving the original relative order using only pointer arithmetic (no indexing with []).
+Question: Write a function in C that takes a pointer to an integer array and its size, and then rearranges the array in-place such that all even numbers appear before odd numbers, preserving the original relative order using only pointer arithmetic.

 # Topic 3: Arrays